 Network Program Areas

 Sonia Bhalotra is Professor of Economics at the University of Essex.
 She is currently Co-Investigator on two large grants (£5m across five years).
 She is Co-Director of the ESRC Research Centre on Micro-Social Change at the Institute of Social and Economic Research.
 She is also Co-Investigator on the ESRC-funded Project on Human Rights, Big Data and Technology at the Human Rights Centre in the Law Department.
-In addition she currently holds three British Academy awards, two International Growth Centre Awards and an ESRC SDAI grant.
+In addition she either holds or has very recently concluded a Grand Challenges Explorations award, three British Academy awards, two International Growth Centre Awards, an ESRC SDAI grant.
 She recently held a large research award from Grand Challenges Canada in a consortium on Early Life Risk Factors with UPenn and CDDEP/PHFI.
-She is currently collaborating on a major NIH award.
+She is currently collaborating on a major NIH award led by Professor Maselko at UNC.

-Sonia is interested in the creation of human capital and the long benefits of early life health interventions; public health including maternal depression, maternal mortality, domestic violence, childhood mortality; gender inequality; the political economy of public service provision; intergenerational mobility and the dynamics of mortality, fertility and sex selection.
-She has used micro-macro data from Asia, Africa and Latin America and historical data from America and the Scandinavian countries.
+Sonia's research is primarily on health, gender and political economy.
+She has contributed to research on the creation of human capital and the long benefits of early life health interventions; public health including maternal depression, maternal mortality, domestic violence, childhood mortality; gender inequality; the political economy of public service provision; intergenerational mobility and the dynamics of mortality, fertility and sex selection.
+Her research has been set, inter alia, in India, Brazil, Colombia, Mexico, America, the UK and Sweden.

 She has provided policy inputs at UNESCO, WHO, the World Bank, ILO, UNICEF, UNU/WIDER and the Hewlett Foundation.
 Sonia obtained an MPhil and PhD from Oxford and a BSc Hons. from Delhi.
 Prior to joining Essex, Sonia was a Professor at the University of Bristol.